-Northwestern State's "Demons of Destiny" were the talk of Natchitoches, La., and beyond after stunning No. 3-seeded Iowa 64-63 in the first round of the 2006 NCAA men's basketball tournament.
+During the 31 days of March, we feature some of the greatest moments from the NCAA Men's Basketball Tournament in the history of ASN's family of schools.
+Today: Northwestern State's "Demons of Destiny," who were the talk of Natchitoches, La., and beyond after stunning No. 3-seeded Iowa 64-63 in the first round of the NCAA Tournament on March 17, 2006.

 The Hawkeyes built a 54-37 lead with 8:29 remaining in the game when NSU's Clifton Lee scored 16 points in a 20-6 run that narrowed Iowa's advantage to 60-57 with less than two minutes to play.
 A free throw gave the Hawkeyes a 63-61 lead with 14 seconds left, leading to one of the greatest moments in NCAA Tournament history.

 Jermaine Wallace heaved a fade-away 3-point attempt with three seconds remaining that found nothing but net to complete the greatest NCAA Tournament comeback.

 Everyone seemed to talk about it, including characters on a CBS soap opera.
 It was selected in 2013 as the Southland Conference's greatest moment in basketball, featured in a 2014 Buffalo Wild Wings commercial and listed by the The Wall Street Journal in 2015 among the 32 best first-round games in NCAA Tournament history.

 It's also the sports moment judged the greatest in school history.
 Doug Irleand picks up the story:

 Four ladies picnicking downtown on Cane River in Natchitoches, with a transistor radio, suddenly shrieking with joy.

 A chorus of car horns erupting as one, as if there was a massive traffic jam gnarling the entire town.